codefresh-io/docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 A concurrency synchronization selector is defined through a `name`-`template` pair in workflows or templates:

 * The `name` is any meaningful/logical name that describes the selector.
 For example, Git repo or branch.
 * The `template` is the parameter mapping for the name, that is resolved to the selector value when the pipeline is run.
+The parameter mapping format must confirm to Sprig templates.
+For information on Go templates and Sprig functions, see the [Go template package documentation](https://pkg.go.dev/text/template){:target="\_blank"}, and [Sprig Function Documentation](http://masterminds.github.io/sprig/){:target="\_blank"}.
   For example:
   {% highlight yaml %}{% raw %}{{ workflow.parameters.REPO_OWNER }}/{{ workflow.parameters.REPO_NAME }}{% endraw %}{% endhighlight %} or {% highlight yaml %}{% raw %}{{ workflow.parameters.GIT_BRANCH }}{% endraw %}{% endhighlight %}